-Position: Support of educational outcomes and institutions is consistent with the Council goals to improve the safety, economic development and youth outcomes for our community.
-The City of Stockton supports legislation and funding that will enhance educational outcomes with priority for early childhood education.
+Position: Support educational outcomes and institutions that are consistent with the Council goals to improve the safety, economic development, quality of life, and economic development outcomes for our community.
+The City of Stockton supports legislation and funding that will enhance educational outcomes.
 The residents of the City of Stockton should have equitable access to higher education opportunities.
 The City of Stockton, as a major metropolitan community of California, should have equal access to State funding for a CSU Stockton Campus.

-Action: Support legislation that will enhance educational outcomes and institutions in the community.
-Support funding appropriations for early childhood development and a CSU Stockton Campus.
-Actively pursue, support and work in coalition to bring a CSU Stockton Campus to our community.
+Action: Support legislation and funding that will enhance educational outcomes and institutions in the community.
+Support funding appropriations for CSU Stockton Campus and workforce readiness, And take into consideration the recent findings in the California State University Enrollment Demand, Capacity Assessment, and Cost Analysis for Campus Sites.
+Actively pursue, support, and coordinate work to bring a CSU Stockton Campus to our community.
 Oppose legislation that would inhibit bringing a CSU Stockton Campus.
 Oppose legislation, state regulations or funding reductions that would negatively impact educational outcomes in Stockton.

-2018 State Legislative Positions
+2020 State Legislative Positions